Akash-Ahir/90DaysOfDevOps/2026/day-58/day-58-metrics-hpa.md

 **Verify:** What does the `behavior` section control?
-    -It controls how aggressively the HPA changes the number of replicas.
+    - The `behavior` section controls how quickly the Horizontal Pod Autoscaler adds or removes Pods.

 ---